 Understanding brain function from genomic data

-Initially, we used positional cloning approaches to identifying novel genes associated with neurological disorders (Németh et al., 2000, Moreira et al., 2004) but this has been replaced with next generation sequencing (NGS) using targeted and exome capture in addition to whole genome sequencing (WGS).
+Early work used positional cloning approaches to identifying novel genes associated with neurological disorders but this methodology has largely been replaced with next generation sequencing (NGS) and my lab was the first to identify mutations causing a cerebellar ataxia (SCAR14) using whole genome sequencing.